 Before we continue with the different options, it is essential to understand how the system defines Unplanned Leave.
 This definition is fundamental for correctly applying and interpreting leave settings.

-Key Definition: A leave request will be considered Unplanned if:
+A leave request will be considered Unplanned if:

 It is backdated (submitted after the leave date), or